 - A dynamic allocation can be calculated with statistical accounts to get an overview of your company’s financial health.

-The Steps for using Advanced Financials in your business
+Steps for Using NetSuite Advanced Financials in Your Business

 If you are interested in using it in your business, there are a few things you need to do to get started: